vmirz/kaspr-operator/docs/design/python-packages.md

 ### B. Storage Class Requirements

 **Required Features:**
-- Access Mode: ReadWriteMany (RWX)
+- Access Mode: ReadWriteMany (RWX) - **MANDATORY**
 - Provisioner: Dynamic or static

+**Note:** ReadWriteMany is the only supported access mode.
+The shared package cache requires multiple pods across potentially different nodes to read from the same volume simultaneously.
+If RWX storage is not available in your cluster, see the user guide for alternative approaches (emptyDir mode).

 **Recommended Storage Classes by Platform:**